hydazz/k8s-homelab/Helm/apps/paperless-ngx/README.md

-This chart is used to install unifi-protect-backup
+This chart is used to install paperless-ngx